A Peek into Token Bias: Large Language Models Are Not Yet Genuine Reasoners: Introduction

 \textbf{This work reconceptualizes the evaluation of reasoning capabilities into a general and rigorous statistical testing framework.} As shown in Figure~\ref{fig:framework}, it comprises three critical components: {\it synthetic data generation, token perturbation, and statistical hypothesis testing}.
 This general framework is designed to bypass the complications of evaluation set contamination \cite{zhou2023don, ravaut2024much}, leverage insights and tools from controlled experiments, and draw statistically valid conclusions.

 Our study is unique from existing work~\cite{gou2023rationality, suri2024large, mukherjee2024heuristic, wang2024will} in two folds.
 First, \textbf{we are not evaluating the overall accuracy of LLMs in identifying different logical fallacies.
-Instead, our focus is on token bias. } Although there are always more types of logical fallacies, we take the conjunction fallacy and syllogistic fallacy as quintessential examples, which exhibit strong token biases that are more readily identifiable in their problem statements. \textbf{By identifying and perturbing these specific tokens, we can induce predictable shifts in LLM responses.} Second, we recognize that cognitive biases often emerge in \textit{implicit} forms in real-life scenarios, so relying on engineering fine-grained prompts ~\cite{gou2023rationality, yao2024tree, besta2024graph} to make LLMs identify specific logical fallacies is impractical for general-purpose user applications.
+Instead, our focus is on token bias. } Although there are always more types of logical fallacies, we take the conjunction fallacy, syllogistic fallacy, and the "twenty-five horses" problem in graph theory as quintessential examples, which exhibit strong token biases that are more readily identifiable in their problem statements. \textbf{By identifying and perturbing these specific tokens, we can induce predictable shifts in LLM responses.} Second, we recognize that cognitive biases often emerge in \textit{implicit} forms in real-life scenarios, so relying on engineering fine-grained prompts ~\cite{gou2023rationality, yao2024tree, besta2024graph} to make LLMs identify specific logical fallacies is impractical for general-purpose user applications.
 As a result, we only leverage common prompting techniques that are sufficient to provide robust statistical evidence.

 Comprehensive experiments on both commercial and open-sourced LLMs on large-scale synthetic datasets uncover a critical insight: it is the token bias that contributes the most to performance improvements in reasoning tasks, if any, rather than genuine advances in reasoning capabilities.